Move Up Guidelines

 9. A shooter who feels that another competitor’s equipment is not in conformity with the class rules must report the issue to the range official before the equipment in question leaves the range.

 10. In consideration of time no shooter may glass the target from the shooting stake after taking their shot.
-Shooters may glass the target prior to shooting, but are reminded of the time restriction after assuming their position at the stake.
+Shooters may glass the target prior to shooting but are reminded of the time restriction after assuming their position at the stake.
 A shooter will receive a warning from the group for the first offense.
-The penalty for the second offense is a deduction of five points from target score and each subsequent offense will receive a score of zero.
+The penalty for the second offense is a deduction of five points from the target score and each subsequent offense will receive a score of zero.

 11. As a courtesy to fellow competitors there will be no talking to spectators or other groups while other competitors in the group are shooting.

 13. After a shooter sets their sight and draws the bow the sight may not be reset after a letdown.
-A shooter may only letdown two (2) times on a target.
+A shooter may only let-down two (2) times on a target.
 Upon a third letdown, or upon resetting their sight, the shooter will receive a score of zero for that target.

 14. Each target has two (2) 12-rings.
 At each target the lower 12-ring will be in play initially for all shooters and a shooter may elect to have the upper 12-ring scored by announcing their intention to shoot for it.
 Upon announcing their election to shoot the upper 12-ring the scorekeepers will acknowledge and note this election, and the lower 12-ring will no longer be in play for that shooter on that target only.
 The shooter’s decision to stay with the lower 12-ring, or to call the upper 12-ring cannot be changed after coming to full draw.